urol-e5/deep-dive-expression/F-Ptuh/code/31-Ptuh-miRNA-lncRNA-network.md

 mRNA targets and 3.2 unique lncRNA targets, though again there is a lot of variation.
 Both mRNA and lncRNA are targeted by 1.0 unique miRNA on average.

+Additionally, the relative proportion of miRNA targets that are mRNA is highly variable, ranging from 16.7% (lncRNA-dominant) to 100% (mRNA-dominant), with a mean of 78.2% (mRNA-dominant)

 # 4 Save